Planful vs Workday Adaptive Planning: Complete Comparison for FP&A Teams

 Which platform is better for mid-market companies?

-For 70–80% of mid-market companies, Planful will be the faster, more intuitive, and higher-ROI choice.
-Planful excels at rapid deployment (6–12 weeks), excellent usability, strong reporting, and lower TCO.
-Workday Adaptive Planning is better for mid-market companies with complex modelling needs, deep workforce planning requirements, or those already running Workday HR/Financials.
+For 70–80% of mid-market companies, Planful will be the faster, more intuitive and higher-ROI choice.
+Planful excels at rapid deployment (6–12 weeks), excellent usability, strong reporting and lower TCO.
+Workday Adaptive Planning is better for mid-market companies with complex modeling needs, deep workforce planning requirements or those already running Workday HR/Financials.

 How do Planful and Workday Adaptive Planning differ on implementation?